graphhopper/directions-api/README.md

 ## Attribution

 The standard package requires a prominent attribution of GraphHopper.
 This means you have to include a link to graphhopper.com where you utilize the GraphHopper Web API.
-It is important to note that the user has to see this only one time (per application start or website access) but must have the possibility to click on the link.
+It is important to note that the user has to see this only one time e.g. per application start or website access.
+The user must have the possibility to click on the link e.g. including it only in a splash screen isn't appropriate where as including this in or below a search input is appropriate.
+For an example you can look at [GraphHopper Maps](http://graphhopper.com/maps/)

 An html snippet for this is: